sourcegraph/customer-training/trainings/sourcegraph-101/lesson-plan.md

 * What the extension looks like when clicked
 * How to point it to the customer's own Sourcegraph instance
-* How to use the extension during code reivew
+* How to use the extension during code review
 * How to install the extension ([Install page](https://docs.sourcegraph.com/integration/browser_extension)

 ### Conclusion